algorithm-archivists/algorithm-archive/chapters/computational_mathematics/matrix_methods/gaussian_elimination.md

 Now, the analytical method may seem straightforward, but the algorithm does not obviously follow from the game we were playing before, so we'll go through it step-by-step.

-In general, we go through the following process:
+In general, do the following process:

 1. For each column `col`, find the highest value
 $$
 \left[
 \begin{array}{ccc|c}